encode/django-rest-framework/docs/api-guide/fields.md

 ## PrimaryKeyRelatedField

-As with `RelatedField` field can be applied to any "to-one" relationship, such as a `ForeignKey` field.
+This field can be applied to any "to-one" relationship, such as a `ForeignKey` field.

 `PrimaryKeyRelatedField` will represent the target of the field using it's primary key.